Hashimoto’s thyroiditis is an autoimmune disorder that affects the thyroid, often slowing it down and kick starting symptoms.

 - Slower heart rate

-“The difference between Hashimoto's thyroiditis and hypothyroidism is that the term hypothyroidism simply means that someone has a low level of the thyroid hormones.
-It is a generic term, and it does not represent a specific disease entity,” he continues.
+“There are many possible causes of hypothyroidism, and Hashimoto's thyroiditis is just one of them,” says Dr. Stefano Guandalini, professor emeritus at the University of Chicago Medicine.
+“Hypothyroidism simply means that someone has lower levels of the thyroid hormones.
+It is a generic term, and it does not represent a specific disease.”

-Hashimoto's thyroiditis testing
+How does Hashimoto's thyroiditis testing work?

+- Thyroid antibody test (TPOab): If your TSH tests indicate hypothyroidism, then the next step is a blood test for thyroid peroxidase antibodies (TPOab).
 A positive TPO antibody test may indicate that Hashimoto's is the cause of the patient's hypothyroidism.

 How is Hashimoto's thyroiditis treated?